-Removing children from the register
+11. Removing children from the register

-Arnbrook Primary School follows the guidance from Nottinghamshire County Council in relation to removing children from the school's register.
-L.
+Arnbrook Primary School follows the guidance from Nottinghamshire County Council in relation to removing children from the school's register, which is available here.

-Roles and Responsibilities:
+12. Roles and Responsibilities:

 Responsibilities of Teachers

 - Ensure that all students are registered accurately & on time. - Promote & reward good attendance at all appropriate opportunities. - Liaise with the appropriate member of staff on matters of attendance and punctuality. - Communicate with pupils and parents/carers regarding absences and poor punctuality.